creativogee/nest-cron-manager/README.md

 #### 2. `query`:

 The `nest-cron-manager` will execute a valid sql query if you create a `CronConfig` with the jobType set to `query`, and a valid cronExpression specified.
-The query will be encrypted at rest using the `querySecret` from the `configService`.
-During runtime, the same `querySecret` will be used to decrypt the query for execution.
+The query will be encrypted at rest and decrypted at runtime using the `querySecret` provided when creating the `CronManager` instance.

 ```sh
 curl -X 'POST' \